Code-Institute-Submissions/ryanjbm-Milestone3/README.md

 ### Manual Testing
 * Test: Find the purpose of the site
-* Expected outcome: To find a description on first page of what the site does without needing to scroll.
+* Expected outcome: To find a description on the first page of what the site does without needing to scroll.
 * Result: Passed

 * Test: Able to register a new account and view profile